JVB11/jvb11.github.io/_pages/software.md

 layout: archive
 permalink: /software/
 title: "Software"
 excerpt: "This page contains a description of my view on research software.
-It also describes which scientific software suites I for advancing my research, and which software suites I developed for this same purpose."
+It also contains links to pages where I describe which scientific software suites I use for advancing my research, and which software suites I developed for this same purpose."
 author_profile: true
 ---